| Home

 a close run thing, but they were now six down and with their last

+pair at the crease.
 To finish things off the Newman

 House Cardinal Dave Houseman was brought back to complete his